pozi/PoziConnectConfig/Bayside/README.md

 > Another tip.
 If the ttl_cde is anything but 11 (CA) or 1(wildcard), there should be nothing in the ttl_no2 field.

+Also:

+> ttl_no5 is where Revenue Services key in the pure plan number, no plancode and the ttl_no1 field is where they key in the lot number in the majority of cases.

+> Do not take any notice of the plan code in ttl_no as this has been consistently keyed incorrectly as revenue staff mistakenly thought that a Lodged Plan 'LP' was a Plan of Subdivision hence 'PS' was keyed.

 ### Property Address query

 Copied from Melton, adjusted using Bayside's PIQA query